Taming-the-BEAST/FBD-tutorial/README.md

 \label{setPriorUCLDSTDV}
 \end{figure}

-\bigskip
-\subsubsection{The Tree Prior}
+### The Tree Prior

 Next we will specify the prior distribution on the tree topology and branching times.
-You should notice an error notification (a red circle with an ``X'' in it) in the \mi{Priors} panel to the left of \mi{Tree.t:bearsTree} (Figure \ref{fig:priorPanel}).
-If you mouse over this notification, you will se a message telling you that the default \mi{Yule Model} is not appropriate for non-contemporaneous tips and that you must choose a different tree prior.
-Thus, here is where we specify the \textit{fossilized birth-death process}.
+You should notice an error notification (a red circle with an ``X'' in it) in the **Priors** panel to the left of **Tree.t:bearsTree**.
+If you mouse over this notification, you will se a message telling you that the default **Yule Model** is not appropriate for non-contemporaneous tips and that you must choose a different tree prior.
+Thus, here is where we specify the `fossilized birth-death process`.
-\begin{framed}
-Change the tree model for \mi{Tree.t:bearsTree} to \mi{Fossilized Birth Death Model}. %[Figure \ref{selectFBD}]

-Reveal the options for the prior on \mi{Tree.t} by clicking on the $\blacktriangleright$.
+>Change the tree model for `Tree.t:bearsTree` to **Fossilized Birth Death Model**.
+Reveal the options for the prior on `Tree.t` by clicking on the $\blacktriangleright$.
-\end{framed}
-%

 %\begin{figure}[h!]
 %\centering
 %\fbox{\includegraphics[width=3.5in]{figures/select_FBD.eps}}
 %\caption{\small The tree priors available for specification in BEAUti.}
 %\label{selectFBD}
 %\end{figure}

-\textsc{Origin Time} --- In Section \ref{FBDSection}, the parameters of the FBD model are given.
 Remember that this model, like any branching process (i.e., constant rate birth-death, Yule) can be conditioned on either the origin time or the root age.
 Depending on the available prior information or the type of data available, it makes sense to condition on one or the other (but not both, obviously).
-If you know that all of the fossils in your dataset are \textit{crown} fossils---descendants of the MRCA of all the extant taxa---and you have some prior knowledge of the age of the clade, then it is reasonable to condition the FBD on the root.
+If you know that all of the fossils in your dataset are _crown_ fossils---descendants of the MRCA of all the extant taxa---and you have some prior knowledge of the age of the clade, then it is reasonable to condition the FBD on the root.
 Alternatively, if the fossils in your analysis are stem fossils, or can only reliably be assigned to your total group, then it is appropriate to condition on the origin age.
 For this analysis, we have several bear fossils that are considered stem fossils, thus we will condition on the origin age.
-Previous studies \citep{dosReis2012} estimated an age of approximately 45.5 My for the MRCA of seals and bears.
+Previous studies {% cite dosReis2012} estimated an age of approximately 45.5 My for the MRCA of seals and bears.
 We will use this time as a starting value for the origin.

-\begin{framed}
-Set the starting value of the \mi{Origin} to 45.5 and specify that this parameter will be estimated by checking the \mi{estimate} box.
+>Set the starting value of the **Origin** to 45.5 and specify that this parameter will be estimated by checking the **estimate** box.
 (You may have to expand the width of the BEAUti window to see the check-boxes for these parameters.)
-[Figure \ref{fullFBD}]
-\end{framed}

 \begin{figure}[h!]
 \centering